ElodieFaivre/ElodieFaivre/README.md

 # Hi there 👋

-## 😄 I'm Elodie, a javascript fulllstack web developper.
+##  I'm Elodie, a javascript fulllstack web developper 😄

-## About me
+## About me ⚡
+I like logic and organization I found in wbe developpement.
+I can always learn new things, and every day is interesting.

 ## Technologies

+### Front-End

+### Back-End

 <!--
 **ElodieFaivre/ElodieFaivre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.